HarukiMoriarty/CastleKV/README.md

 ## Overview

-This project implements a distributed key-value store for CS739 Distributed Systems at UW Madison.
+This project comes from course project of CS739 Distributed Systems at UW Madison.

 It provides a scalable, partition-based architecture with support for basic key-value operations across multiple tables.
 The system features one-shot ACID transaction properties and supports Raft consensus protocol for fault-tolerant replicas.